Chemistry (CHEM)

 Written and oral presentations of current topics in chemistry.
 This course may serve as part of the capstone requirement for chemistry majors.

-Designed for the undergraduate student who wishes to engage in research.
+This course provides the undergraduate student with experience in conducting chemical research.
 Does not lead to the preparation of a thesis.
-Not more than six (6) credit hours allowed for graduation credit.
+Not more than eight (8) credit hours allowed for graduation credit.
 Subject and credit to be arranged with the instructor.
 Preparation of a written, detailed report is required of the student.
 Prerequisite: Must meet departmental requirements for instruction in laboratory safety.
 Consent of instructor required.

 CHEM 4210 Intermediate Organic Chemistry (LEC 3.0)